How To Get Rid Of Fungus Gnat on Houseplants

-1.)
-Neem Oil – Neem oil is natural and organic.
-Add the mixture into the top of the soil to kill gnat larva in potted plants.
+Neem oil is natural and organic.
+Add the mixture to the top of the soil to kill gnat larva in potted plants.
 Find out why neem oil is my go-to garden product.

-The best type of Neem oil to purchase is 100% cold pressed Neem seed oil with the active ingredient Azadirachtin.
+The best type of Neem oil to purchase is 100% cold-pressed Neem seed oil with the active ingredient Azadirachtin.
 I like to NORMALLY spray down my plant with this BEFORE I bring them inside.
 But, of course, I am behind the game this year.
-This is the only brand I purchase!

-3.)
-Add Sand – Remove the top inch of potting soil and replace with any type of sand.
+Remove the top inch of potting soil and replace it with any type of sand.
 The sand will keep adults from being able to lay additional eggs and the larva from hatching.

 This also works best if you water from the bottom during the next two weeks.
 After the two week mark, you can water from the top again.